aaaaaa123456789/gb-norm-vector/README.md

 The library is available in the [`normvector.asm`](normvector.asm) file, and it requires [RGBDS] version 0.5.0 or newer (0.5.1 required for the test ROM).

-Other files of interest in the repository are:
+The `extra` directory contains some additional files that may be of interest:

-- [`test.asm`](test.asm): TPP1-based test ROM that will generate a 2 MB save file containing results for a large number of executions.
+- [`test.asm`](extra/test.asm): TPP1-based test ROM that will generate a 2 MB save file containing results for a large number of executions.
   Used to test the library.
   The test ROM will also execute the `NormalizeVector` function early on during initialization (discarding the result) to facilitate quick debugging.
-- [`Makefile`](Makefile): makefile to build the test ROM.
+- [`Makefile`](extra/Makefile): makefile to build the test ROM.
-- [`generator.c`](generator.c): C program used to generate the unit vectors lookup table in the library; included for completeness and ease of verification.
+- [`generator.c`](extra/generator.c): C program used to generate the unit vectors lookup table in the library;
+  included for completeness and ease of verification.
 - (test results TBD)

 Everything in this repository is released to the public domain under [the Unlicense](LICENSE).